 29 Light Meals to Help You Reset After Thanksgiving

 After Turkey Day, the last thing you want to do is eat *another* heavy meal.
-So when the hunger creeps in again—and, yes, it will happen—here are 25 dinner recipes for light meals to help get you back on track.
+So when the hunger creeps in again—and, yes, it will happen—here are some of our favorite recipes for light meals to help get you back on track.
 From breakfast to dinner, these healthy recipes are under 500 calories and full of fiber-rich veggies and lean protein to keep you full and fueled all day long.

 Ratatouille is a type of veggie-forward, Provençal-style stew.
 Our sheet-pan ratatouille features tangy goat cheese and sweet balsamic glaze that complement the tender charred vegetables.
 Bake the tomatoes on a separate pan so that the steam from the tomatoes won't steam the other vegetables.